 The programme aims to contribute towards achieving the goal of the Europe 2020 strategy for 'smart', 'sustainable' and 'inclusive' growth.
 Priority 1 supports the Europe 2020 objective of 'smart growth'.
 It has been agreed that innovative businesses are targeted to contribute to the knowledge-intensive economy of the programme area.
 Investment priorities and specific objectives that are chosen for Priority 2 contribute to the Europe 2020 'smart growth' and 'sustainable growth' objectives.
-Priority 3 in the context of the Europe 2020 strategy is seen as a precondition for 'smart growth' and 'sustainable growth', while Priority 4 contributes to the 'inclusive growth' and 'smart growth' objectives.
+Priority 3 in the context of the Europe 2020 strategy is seen as a precondition for 'smart growth' and 'sustainable growth' objectives.